xnuinside/omymodels/README.md

 ## TODO in next releases

-1. Generate pure SQLAlchemy models
+1. Generate SQLAlchemy Core Tables

 ## How to contribute